 These chemical fertilizers that are used often add inorganic nutrients to the soil to increase yield and plant size.
 It is also common for farmers to use pesticides, and most pesticides help increase yield by killing pests that are harming or consuming the crops.

 It is important to mention that the farm size is small and uneconomical due to the division of land.
-Usually, this land has been subdivided through many generations and thus have become extremely small and often uneconomic to run.
+Usually, this land has been subdivided through many generations and thus has become extremely small and often uneconomic to run.
 This is the characteristic that is the same with primitive and intensive subsistence farming.
 However, one must say that farmers take the maximum output from the limited land.
 These farmers don’t have any alternative source of livelihood which is why there is enormous pressure on agricultural land.

 What Is The Difference Between Primitive Subsistence Farming And Intensive Subsistence Farming?